kd8bxp/Adeept_Robot_Projects/README.md

 A repository for information, code, pdfs, and more for some of the Adeept Robots I own.
 Some of this maybe from Adeept, some of is stuff I've created, some of it maybe stuff other people have created.

+## Libraries

+Because the Arduino IDE has been getting pretty bad handling libraries, I've included the libraries used in the src directory of the sketch.
+These libraries may have been slightly modified to work from the sketch directory, and do not include the examples.

 ## Contributing

 1. Fork it!